stoleckipawel/LightThreads/content/about.md

 - ✨ **Ray tracing pipelines**: getting quality where it matters without breaking the frame budget.
 - 🔍 **Profiling, shader tuning**, and small tooling that makes performance work repeatable.

+**About the author** 🙋‍♂️

+**I’m Paweł Stołecki** — a 3D graphics software engineer focused on real‑time rendering.
+I enjoy the intersection where visual‑quality research meets hands‑on optimization: pushing shading closer to ground truth while keeping systems efficient and shippable. 🔬⚡

+**At CD PROJEKT RED** — I work on direct & indirect lighting, cross‑platform GPU/CPU/memory profiling, and platform‑specific optimizations.
+My day‑to‑day is practical and investigative: experiment → measure → dig into what the hardware is actually doing → ship focused improvements. 🧪📈

+**Previously:** Techland — contributed to gbuffer fill, lighting, post‑processing, and rendering scalability across many platforms (handhelds → consoles → high‑end).
+I began as a Technical Artist, which still shapes my emphasis on tooling, debuggability, and developer workflows. 🎮🛠️